Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

 **Additional information**

 Note that all communication between MainController and repositories is done through services.
 This gives better separation between front-end and back-end.
 Moreover, you can see from the diagram that the system checks all object requirements in the services, not in their respective classes.
-We did this because most of the validation rules relate to number of specific entries in the database.
+We did this because most of the validation rules relate to a number of specific entries in the database.